hzoppetti/hz-site/content/posts/2023/love_at_lake_asa.md

 “We’re from another world, Oretak.
 The mirror lets you see more clearly into ours.
 Our world is in danger, as is yours.
 We’ve been searching for someone like yourself; someone who might save us.
 When we found you, we sent you the mirror,” Lem said.

 “Oh, and that beast?"
 Mel added.
 "Cats are special; they exist naturally in both realms.
-But they won’t help us--selfish animals--we’ve tried to appeal to them but they don’t care.”
+But they won’t help us---selfish animals---we’ve tried to appeal to them but they don’t care.”

 Anna chuckled.
 That sounded like Humphrey.
 “Someone like me?” she asked.